 Our first stop was Wainamu Beach, where I quickly removed my shoes and headed for the water’s edge.
 A somewhat calm day; the waves gently washed over my ankles as we strolled along the black sand.
 It was so peaceful and relaxing, and I could feel the stress of daily life melting away.

-Ngaranui Beach (locally called Ocean Beach)
+Ngaranui Beach

 The main beach in town, Ngaranui Beach, spans 1600 metres and is home to the Raglan Surf Lifesaving Club.
 Despite being mid-week, there were plenty of surfers enjoying the day.

 It’s a great beach for learning to surf.
 In fact, Ngaranui Beach is home to Raglan Surf School, NZ’s first sanctioned surf school offering year-round lessons.
-And, while we may think we are too old to surf, we were not the oldest on the beach, nor would we have been the oldest to ever take surf lessons here.
+And, while we may think we are too old to surf, we were not the oldest on the beach, nor would we have been the oldest to take surf lessons here.

 Manu Bay, Whale Bay, and Indicators